ufo-kit/concert/docs/user/topics/async.rst

 :py:func:`.background` decorator, so you do not need to use the :py:func:`.start` in order to start execution immediately.
 You should however keep this in mind when writing your own coroutines and decorate them (see below) if you want them to be automatically started upon invocation.
 Overall, in Concert there are two ways to execute coroutines:

     1. as *non-blocking* *tasks*,
-    2. via the *blocking* ``await`` syntax,
+    2. as *blocking* *tasks* in combination with the ``await`` syntax

 An example::